File & Database Backups

 Using another cloud backup service

-Very dangerous ☠️ - we urge you not to choose this one.
+Very dangerous ☠️ - we urge you not to choose this one alone.
 Don't rely on what your hosting company provides, having all your eggs in the same basket is not a smart solution when it comes to backups.
+It is best to combine both, snapshots and backups.